-Over 4 million American workers quit their jobs in April 2021.
+Did you know that 4.4 million American workers quit their jobs in September 2021?

 - Social distancing created a sort of forced reflection period and many people have started to re-evaluate their career paths.
 After such an unprecedented year, some are looking for a better work-life balance.
 And the workers who hated their jobs last year but stuck with them during the pandemic are now looking to make a change.

-- But mostly because there are 9.3 million job openings in the US right now and with that record number of jobs available, people are learning what else is out there and thinking of leaving their current positions
+- Because there are 11.2 million job openings in the US as of November 5th and with that record number of jobs available, people are learning what else is out there and thinking of leaving their current positions

-So with everyone looking to see if the grass is greener, now is the time for businesses to brainstorm how they’re going to attract new talent.
+So, now is the time for businesses to brainstorm how they’re going to stand out to these workers and attract new talent.